HyperAgents/hmas/.acimov/profile_check/README.md

 ## Too close terms

 The Levenshtein distance between two terms are lower than the parameter set for the project (see [constants](./constants.py)).
 The complementary information should indicate the terms leading to this error.

-## OWL RL Constraint violation

-The ontology is violating OWL RL rules, making it inconsistent.
-The complementary information should provide the statement violating the rules and why it does.

 ## No reference module